litholt/InvoicesForStore/README.md

-# Invoices_for_store
+# Invoices For Store (June 2017)
 Create invoices for the store.
-In collaboration Rubain Kouevi &amp; Tchabodi Sadikou.
+In collaboration Rubain Kouevi & Tchabodi Sadikou.